Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Now the demo survey (pdfgeneratordemo) should be in your list of surveys, you only have to activate it.

 NOTE: It may not work because of webserver permissions.
 Go to your limesurvey config file and set debug to 1.
 It will show you permissions errors (after disable and re-enable this plugin with the 'load demo' checkbox checked.

+Now put this in your pdfgeneratordemo config (this can't be preloaded):

+-check 'parse nested'
+-check 'Create pdf'
+-check 'Show download pdf text'
+-put in the 'Download pdf text'-textbox: You can download your pdf {!-here-!}
+-set 'Pdf template' to 'demo/pdf.html'
+-keep 'Download folder' as '/download' (don't change) -put in 'border=1cm | orientation=portrait' in 'Pdf configuration' -check 'Pdf header'
+-put in 'Pdf header content' the text: 'Your result' -keep 'Pdf header content tag' as 'p'
+-put in 'Pdf header content style' the following: 'color:blue;font-weight:900;' -keep 'Pdf header height' as '1cm'
+-put in 'Pdf footer content' the following: '{{pageNum}} / {{totalPages}}' -keep 'Pdf header content tag' as 'p'
+-put in 'Pdf footer content style' the following: 'color:red;text-align:center;' -keep 'Pdf footer height' as '1cm'
+-do not check 'Send email'

+activate survey and execute

 After activating, fill out question 7 about watergymnastics and after submit you should see a resultscreen with a barchart and a link to download a pdf.